withlet11/ClockWithPlanisphere/README.md

 * Swipe the Sun or analemma.

 ### To move stars only (The Sun doesn't move)
-* Swipe the red spot
+* Swipe the red spot.

 ### To move the Sun and stars together
-* Swipe the ring of date
+* Swipe the ring of right ascension.